Hisense363/rootcomm/README.md

 3. Good distribution.
 Every Rootlet would share in the success of $ROOT, and minimal would go to outsiders.

 Another benefit is that we would have an ample treasury to spend on any community initiatives and support now that capsules are coming to a close.

-This would probably be negative for ROOT(V1) at least in the short term.
-All things to consider.